The First Immortal

 I wanted it to last forever.
 But too soon, Hephast spoke.

 “It’s done,” he shouted.
 “It’s finished.
 The Strigoi are dead.”

 I opened my mouth to interject, but the Congressional Court erupted into applause.
 Their raucous cries washed over me.
 My new body hadn’t been conditioned for such noise.

 And I let them come back to calm.

-After five minutes, the clamor died.
-Hephast called for order, and most of the assembly returned to their seats.
+After several minutes, the clamor died.
+Hephast called for order, and most of the assembly sank back into their seats.

 “Lady Lightbringer,” Hephast said to me.
 “You have done a great deed.
 For hundreds of years, we have lived in the Strigoi shadow.
 Many of us never thought it would end.
 We assumed…no…we knew we would make weapons and send fighters to their doom until the end of all days.
 And now—”